Who are officers charged in Ronald Greene's deadly arrest? - NewsBreak

 York was suspended without pay for 50 hours following an internal investigation into his role in Greene’s arrest.
 Col. Lamar Davis, who took over as State Police superintendent in 2020, wrote York that his suspension had been decided by his predecessor, Kevin Reeves, adding he “would have imposed more severe discipline.”

-York was placed on leave after his indictment Thursday.
-His legal defense said he expects to be found not guilty at trial.
+York's legal defense said Thursday that he expects to be found not guilty at trial.

 JOHN CLARY: MALFEASANCE IN OFFICE, OBSTRUCTION OF JUSTICE